Members visit free all year! Join or renew today.

 The sex of Galapagos tortoise babies is determined by the incubation temperature of the eggs.
 Temperatures of less than 28 degrees Celsius produce males and above 29.5 degrees Celsius produce females.

 Galapagos tortoises are terrestrial and diurnal, or active in the daytime, and very fond of water.
 They are slow-moving animals, moving only 0.16 miles per hour.
 They have a dominance hierarchy based on the height to which the tortoise can stretch its head.
-The Galapagos tortoise's eyesight is extremely poor, so much so that the males will try to mate with almost anything resembling a female, even a large rock.
 These tortoises spend their day grazing and relaxing in the sun.
 They also enjoy drinking and wallowing in puddles of water.
 Nights are usually spent half submerged in mud or water or burrowed in dense brush.
 This keeps them warm during the cool night hours.

 Galapagos tortoises have large scales on their legs that act as protective devices when they withdraw into their shell.
 When withdrawing, they protect their head by meeting their elbows front.
 The Galapagos tortoise's foot bones are structured to facilitate walking, and their pillar-like legs help support their weight.
 Their lower jaws are covered by horny ridges with serrated edges that help them cut through tough plants.
 Galapagos tortoises also have a good sense of smell.